 Lying at a natural hub of European routes at the eastern tip of the Alps, Slovenia's lovely baroque capital, Ljubljana, is just a two-hour drive from Venice and a three-and-a-half-hour drive from Vienna.

 Although the country may not be as large as Austria, Italy or Greece, it is certainly less crowded.
-With a culture that is both modern and traditional and with the country as part of the European Union, a trip to Slovenia is worth your while, especially since it's both easy and pleasurable to travel around the country.
+With a culture that is both modern and traditional, a trip to Slovenia is worth your while, especially since it's easy to travel around the country.

 Request Full Destination Guide